tdrelangue/Podcast-AI/README.md

 - **Automated Transcriptions**: Converts podcast audio into accurate, searchable text.
 - **Content Summarization**: Generates concise episode summaries for easy consumption.
-- **Personalized Recommendations**: Suggests podcasts based on listening habits and preferences.
-- **User-Friendly Interface**: Built with React for a seamless, interactive experience.
-- **Efficient Data Storage**: SQLite for storing user data and preferences.
-- **Scalable Backend**: Utilizes Node.js and Express for a robust and scalable backend.
-- **Docker Support**: Easily deploy and scale the application using Docker.

 ---

 ## Repository Structure